termi-official/Thunderbolt.jl/docs/src/topics/solver.md

 \end{aligned}
 ```

 Now, the key idea of operator splitting methods is that solving the subproblems can be easier, and hopefully more efficient, than solving the full problem.
-Arguably the easiest algorithm to advance the solution from $t_0$ to some time point $t_1 > t_0$ is the Lie-Trotter-Godunov operator splitting.
+Arguably the easiest algorithm to advance the solution from $t_0$ to some time point $t_1 > t_0$ is the Lie-Trotter-Godunov operator splitting [Lie:1880:tti,Tro:1959:psg,God:1959:dmn](@cite).
 Here the subproblems are solved consecutively, where the solution of one subproblem is taken as the initial guess for the next subproblem, until we have solved all subproblems.
 In this case we have constructed an _approximation_ for $u(t_1)$.

-More formally we can write the Lie-Trotter-Godunov scheme as follows:
+More formally we can write the Lie-Trotter-Godunov scheme [Lie:1880:tti,Tro:1959:psg,God:1959:dmn](@cite) as follows:

 ```math
 \begin{aligned}